miklevin/MikeLev.in/_posts/2022-06-22-livestreaming-question-answers-with-youtube-audience.md

 headline: "Staying Relevant at 51: Tips for Avoiding Vendor Traps and Using Microsoft Tools"
 description: I'm 51 years old and have been made obsolete by so many things, but I'm using the tools Microsoft is providing to stay relevant.
 In this video, I discuss how knowledge workers bring their minds and capabilities to their job, and how I use my own CMS called Skite to take notes and organize my work.
 I also share tips on avoiding vendor traps and obsolescence resistance, such as using Python dict API, Sqlite3, Django and Flask, and the Unix Way.
 keywords: Livestreaming, Question & Answers, YouTube, Audience, Microsoft, CMS, Skite, Vendor Traps, Obsolescence Resistance, Python dict API, Sqlite3, Django, Flask, Unix Way, LXD, WSL2, Azure, Terminal, VSCode, Linux, Python, Data Manipulation, SEO, Video Commenting, Lisp, Emacs, Web-Scraping, Authentication, Data Transformation, Python Pandas, ETL, Data Analysis
-categories: audience, linux, python, emacs, container, wsl, youtube, seo, microsoft
+categories: emacs, audience, linux, python, seo, container, microsoft, youtube, wsl
 permalink: /blog/livestreaming-question-answers-with-youtube-audience/
 layout: post
 group: blog